decentralized-identity/sidetree/docs/protocol.md

 | 400              | Bad client request.                      |
 | 500              | Server error.                            |

 ## Proof-of-work
-Every Sidetree write request must have a proof-of-work for it to be considered valid.
-As a result, every write request (e.g. DID create, update, delete, and recover) has an optional `proofOfWork` property with the following schema:
+Every Sidetree operation request must have a proof-of-work for it to be considered valid.
+As a result, every operation request (e.g. DID create, update, delete, and recover) has an optional `proofOfWork` property with the following schema:

 ```json
 "proofOfWork": {